-Cynthia L. Greene joined Young, Berman, Karpf & Gonzalez, P.A. on September 4, 2018 as an Of Counsel attorney.
+Cynthia L. Greene joined Young, Berman, Karpf & Karpf, P.A. on September 4, 2018 as an Of Counsel attorney.
 Ms. Greene previously founded and managed Cynthia L. Greene & Associates, P.A in Miami, Florida.
 Ms. Greene will continue to dedicate her practice to family law and represent clients throughout the state at both the trial and appellate levels in matters involving divorce, child custody and visitation, property division, spousal and child support, paternity, prenuptial and postnuptial agreements, and order modifications.

 After graduating cum laude with a Bachelor of Arts from the University of Miami in 1975, Ms. Greene continued on to the University of Miami School of Law and received her Juris Doctor degree in 1979.